eligundry/eligundry.com/11ty/src/blog/job-search-2k22.md

 # Interviewers Say The Funniest Things

-> "We love chaos here.
-We want just enough chaos to scare us to ship things fast, but not so much it paralyzes us."
+> We love chaos here.
+We want just enough chaos to scare us to ship things fast, but not so much it paralyzes us.
 >
-> "We like to say that do things right the second time.
-We want that first time to ship fast."
+> We like to say that do things right the second time.
+We want that first time to ship fast.

 Oh lord, I ran away from that company so fast.
 They had a wild code test that was closer to drive by than learning about how I can benefit them.

-> "So, your process of learning is just detective work?"
+> So, your process of learning is just detective work?

 This was an interviewer's reply after I described, in detail, how I work in an unfamiliar and terrible codebase.
 It's not super funny, but I had never heard it put that way before and I'm stealing it.

-> "Our lead investor is [Scooter Braun](https://en.wikipedia.org/wiki/Taylor_Swift_masters_controversy)."
+> Our lead investor is [Scooter Braun](https://en.wikipedia.org/wiki/Taylor_Swift_masters_controversy).

 \#TeamTaylor until I die, ran away from that super fast.

-> "The only downside is that product likes to live in the moment"
+> The only downside is that product likes to live in the moment

 Never heard it put that way before, but product does be like that sometimes.